zveric/Revision/Science/Chemistry/Paper 1/Bonding/Ionic Bonding.md

 - Ionic bonding is when a metal and a non metal bond through shared electrons.
+- This is the most common type of bonding that metals are part of.
 - The metal donates electrons and the non metal accepts the electrons.
 - The overall charge must remain 0